WarpZephyr/MassConvertFromModel/README.md

 # Usage
 1. Drag and drop a folder or file onto the exe
-2. Import FBX in Blender with scale setting set to 100.0
+2. If using FBX, Import FBX into Blender with scale setting set to 100.0

 # Building
 1. [Download SoulsFormatsExtended][0]